bigFin/smallSolutions/src/content/work/mac-controller.md

 - **Sensing:** Environmental sensors and thermal imaging for canopy temperature monitoring.
 - **Observation:** InfluxDB and Grafana for telemetry and performance tracking.

-## Constraints
+## System Capabilities
-- **Interoperability:** Unifying HVAC, lighting, and sensing into a single control loop.
+- **Unified Control:** Integration of HVAC, lighting, and sensing into a single feedback loop.
-- **Reliability:** Hardware and firmware for continuous operation in high-humidity environments.
+- **Environmental Resilience:** Hardened hardware and firmware for continuous operation in high-humidity environments.
-- **Legibility:** System architecture and control surfaces built for maintenance after handoff.
+- **Operational Legibility:** Clear system architecture and interfaces built for long-term maintenance.